 Pauline is survived by her sons John and Paul; and she was Grandma to Paul's son, Christopher, whom she adored.
 She's also survived by daughter-in-law Alexandra, nephew Robert and wife Cheri, niece Danielle, niece Maryann and her husband Michael, nephew Ronald, great family friend Natalio, and her many friends.
 Sadly, the COVID 19 pandemic has limited the ability to have a properly attended funeral service and burial; as a result, Pauline will be laid to rest with her husband Michael at George Washington Memorial Park Cemetery, Paramus, NJ, in a private ceremony on Saturday, March 28, 2020 at 11am.

-To plant a tree in memory of Pauline A. Kozusko, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Pauline A. Kozusko, please visit our floral store.